jfashe/ML-Journey-Tracker/myjournal.md

     - Passed my Calculus II midterm.
 Should have a bit more time from now on.
     - Got an 76 (C) average on exam, proof, and work (62.5/100, 80/100, and 90/100 respective) Current grade is 71%.
 Professor made mistakes; expecting atleast an 86 average after adjustments.
 - 7/5/2025 - Sat, Week 5 Day 7
     - 3 weeks behind.
 Tomorrow makes four.
-Did some w2 work (packages)
+Did more w2 work.
+    - Wrote Prime Checker and Factorial.

 ## 📅 Week 6: CS109X Unit 1 & Statistics
 - 7/6/2026 - Sun, Week 6 Day 1
+    - Wrote basic Calculator.
+Finished Week 2, minus the maths.